 It’s one of our favourite spots to pass through in Budapest and has a charming ambiance.
 And many fun Communist-era paraphernalia!

-Fővám Square aka Great Market Hall Christmas Fair
+Not open in 2022: Fővám Square Christmas Fair

 Just outside the Great Market Hall, (which itself is a popular spot to acquire souvenirs and indulge in Hungarian gastronomic delights) Fövám Square usually comes alive with the Christmas spirit from November 18th to December 23rd, but this year we haven’t received confirmation of that.